stefan-wuensch/AWS-goodies/README.md

 Script which compares a local repo check-out to a remote S3 bucket location.
 Displays file differences and gives command examples to sync / upload.

+See detailed notes in script comments.

+**New feature 2016-08-10**: Added command option arg '--sync-metadata' which will copy from local up to S3 if (and **only if**) a file's contents are exactly the same in both locations and only the metadata differs.
+In other words: if the timestamp is the only thing that makes "aws s3 sync" think the file is different - and the contents are actually 100% the same - then this new option will copy to S3 (even though it's the same thing there already) simply so that the metadata will be the same and additional runs of this script will not show the file.

 Generic_Safe_Temp_Dir_Function.sh